MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 4. On the page that opens, sign in with your Global Administrator account, and then provide the credentials for the account when prompted.

 After the first time you sign in, CQD will begin collecting and processing data.
+As of December 2019, you can still access the older version of CQD (cqd.lync.com), although the legacy portal gives you a link to the latest CQD (cqd.teams.microsoft.com).
+Eventually, the older version of CQD will be decommissioned.

 ## Related topics